RajithaRanasinghe/Visual-Studio-IDE-Setup-Guide--CMake--wxWidgets--OpenGL--and-vcpkg/README.md

     ```bash
     echo %VCPKG_ROOT%
     ```
-    - You should get "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\vcpkg" path as response if vcpkg is installed successfully.
+    - You should see the path `"C:\Program Files\Microsoft Visual Studio\2022\Community\VC\vcpkg"` if vcpkg is installed successfully.

 **Note:** The `VCPKG_ROOT` environment variable will only be visible in the Visual Studio Environment Command prompt.
 ![Visual Studio Command Prompt](images/vcpkg_path.jpg)

-**Note:** If you have vcpkg cloned from github use following command to set the environment variable. if Visual Studio vcpkg is already installed it will have `VCPKG_ROOT` environment variable name by default Therefor we need to use a different environment variable name.
+**Note:** If you have vcpkg cloned from github use following command to set the environment variable. if Visual Studio vcpkg is already installed it will have `VCPKG_ROOT` environment variable name by default, Therefor we need to use a different environment variable name.
     ```bash
     set USER_VCPKG_ROOT="C:\path\to\vcpkg"
     set PATH=%VCPKG_ROOT%;%PATH%
     ```

-2. Generate a manifest file and add dependencies
+2. Generate a manifest file and add dependencies:

-    - In Command Prompt, type the following command to create a vcpkg manifest file (`vcpkg.json`) This will add `vcpkg.json` file and a `vcpkg-configuration.json` file in the project's directory:
+    - In Command Prompt, type the following to create a vcpkg manifest file (`vcpkg.json`): This will add `vcpkg.json` file and a `vcpkg-configuration.json` file in the project's directory:
     ```bash
     vcpkg new --application
     ```
-    - Add the `wxwidgets` `opengl` packages as a dependencies by typing following in the Command Prompt:
+    - Add the `wxwidgets` and `opengl` packages as dependencies:
     ```bash
     vcpkg add port wxwidgets opengl
     ```
-    Now the manifest file `vcpkg.json` should look like this:
+    - Your `vcpkg.json` should look like this:
     ```bash
     {
     "dependencies": [